 From time to time I deal with people who love to bash “religion.”

 They come in many stripes.
 When they’re pagan, “religion” typically means organized religion—by which they mean church, temple, or mosque.
-More specifically, the religion’s leaders—and even more specifically, religious leaders who tell them, “Do this, not that—and if you keep doing that, you’ll go to hell.”
-Except these religious leaders themselves do that; they’re hypocrites.
-Ah, but they have a loophole for themselves; they’re forgiven, or have a special dispensation from God which lets ’em sin; some kind of religious double standard which permits shepherds to rape their sheep.
-Pagans presume every religion works this way, so they want none of it.
-I don’t blame them for not wanting that kind of religion, obviously.
+More specifically, they’re speaking of the religion’s leadership—especially leaders who tell them, “Do this, not that, or you’ll go to hell.”
+Except these leaders sin too—they’re hypocrites—but they’ve granted themselves exceptions; either they’re forgiven, or were granted a religious dispensation which lets ’em get away with it.
+Some kind of double standard which lets shepherds rape their sheep.
+Pagans presume every religion works this way, and want none of it.
+Obviously I don’t blame them for not wanting that kind of religion; what psycho would?
 But they’re describing cults.
 That’s bad religion, not good.
 My church isn’t that way.
 Many aren’t.
 Jesus himself surely isn’t.

-When they’re Evangelical, “religion” typically means dead religion.
-That’s how “religion” has been defined in conservative Evangelical churches for the past 50 years: There’s no living relationship with Christ Jesus; there’s just busywork.
+When they’re conservative Evangelicals, their definition of religion really means dead religion.
+In “religion,” there’s no living relationship with Christ Jesus; just busywork.
 There’s bible-reading, but no Holy Spirit guiding you.
-There’s bible studies, but those are just book clubs in which you talk about it without trying to follow what it says.
+There’s bible studies, but they’re just book clubs in which you talk about it but never follow it.
 There’s church functions, like fundraisers and potlucks and feeding the needy, but is Jesus really there in your midst?
 There’s worship, but between the rote prayers and Christian pop songs, is the Holy Spirit even in the building?

-Hence these Evangelicals claim it’s significantly different for them: Unlike other churchgoers, they have a relationship.
-With Jesus.
+Conservative Evangelicals claim it’s significantly different for them: Unlike other churchgoers who imagine themselves Christian, they have a relationship with Jesus.
 He’s their guy!
 He’s gonna save them, let them into his kingdom, and in the meanwhile help them achieve little victories over their domestic life, their finances, and help their favorite politicians get elected.
 Their lives are gonna change for the better!
+So what steps must they take to help Jesus do all this?
+Um…

-Cool; so what steps do they have to take to help Jesus out?
-Well there we uncover the fact their “relationships” are entirely one-sided.
-Jesus is gonna do for them… and they aren’t gonna do jack squat for him.
-They figure because Jesus does the entire work of saving them, he’s also gonna do the entire work of everything, and they needn’t lift a finger, nor reform their behavior, nor repent in any meaningful way.
-They’ll just magically, automatically become more Christian.
-They’ll just naturally think like Jesus.
-They’re thinking like Jesus right now, they reckon.
+And here we uncover the fact their “relationships” are entirely one-sided.
+Jesus is gonna do for them… and they don’t expect to do jack squat for him.
+Jesus does the entire work of saving him, but they figure this “entire work” includes everything.
+They needn’t lift a finger.
+Nor reform their behavior, nor repent in any meaningful way, because the Holy Spirit within them will magically, automatically make ’em more Christian.
+In short order they’ll naturally think like Jesus.
+Why, they’re thinking like Jesus right now.
 Conveniently, he likes all the same things they do!

 Yeah, they don’t contribute anything to this relationship.
 Certainly no self-discipline.
 They’re not religious about it!
-Consequently it sucks.
-They’re irreligious Christians.
-In so doing, they unwittingly fulfill all the pagans’ expectations about ill-behaved religious hypocrites.
-All while they insist they’re not religious—they have a relationship!
+But that’s why they’re irreligious Christians, and their relationship with Jesus actually sucks—and pagans look at ’em and think, “What hypocrites.”
+All while they imagine they’re not hypocrites.
+Or religious.
+They have a relationship!

 Lastly the nontheists.
-They don’t care what “religion” means.
-They think it’s all stupid, God’s imaginary, we’re wasting our time and money, and getting exploited by leaders who’ve found they can make an awful lot of money in the religion racket.
-Sometimes—but it’s extremely rare—I’ve met a sympathetic atheist (“Look, these preachers are totally lying to you; I’m just trying to help”).
-But nearly always it’s someone who likes to tear apart any religious people they find, just for the evil fun of it all.
+They don’t care how the dictionary, or how conservative Evangelicals, define religion: They think it’s all hogwash.
+God’s imaginary.
+We’re wasting our time and money, and getting suckered by our leaders, who make an awful lot of money in the religion racket.
+Sometimes—but it’s extremely rare—I’ve met a sympathetic atheist who only wants to help: “Look, these preachers are totally lying to you; I can help you escape!”
+But nearly always it’s someone who likes to rip apart any religious people they find, just for the evil fun.

 All these groups have their own definitions of “religion.”
 And sometimes the definition varies from individual to individual.
 Hey, lots of people use words incorrectly; lookit all the people who use “literally” to mean anything but literally.
 So when they say “religion” they might mean any generic non-scientific belief system; they might mean a strict code of personal conduct; they might not even mean a belief system at all, but the simple pursuit of good vibes.
 They could mean anything.
 You gotta ask!

-Regardless of what they mean by “religion,” they think it’s wrong or foolish, and wanna mock it.
-And when I call myself religious, it hits ’em right in the middle of this hangup.
-They wanna mock it.
-Whatever it is.
+Regardless of what they mean by “religion,” they think it’s wrong or foolish, and mock it.
+And when I call myself religious, it hits ’em right in the middle of their hangup.

-If I tell ’em it’s Christianity, they’ll have plenty to mock.
-Heck, I have plenty to mock.
-There’s a lot of junk in Christianity which looks nothing like Christ Jesus, even though he’s the guy it’s supposed to be centered on!
+If I tell ’em my religion is Christianity, they’ll mock it aplenty.
+Heck, I will too: There’s a lot of junk in Christianity which looks nothing like Christ Jesus, even though he’s the guy it’s meant to be centered on.
 Way too much Christianism masquerading as Christianity.
-So I can’t fault people for finding fault with it; I find fault with it a lot of times.
+So I can’t fault people for finding fault with it; I find fault with it.
+Often.

 But y’know who I don’t find fault with?
 Duh; it’s Jesus.